snapsglasen/EventTrackerProject/README.md

 | DELETE    | `/api/matsuris/{id}`     |                           |                 | **Delete** route |

-### TODO!!!
-URL OF DEPLOYED APP
+##URL
+54.219.13.112:8080/MatsuriTracker/

 ## Tech Used
 Java, JPA, MySql Workbench, Postman, SpringBoot, REST

 ## Lessons Learned
 This project gave me a first person view on how REST works with a simple table, while also showing how much less verbose it is to work with over using a DAO and JSPs.